NonLERFness of arithmetic hyperbolic manifold groups and mixed 3-manifold groups: Introduction

 Here we give a family of nonLERF $\mathbb{Z}$-amalgamations of $3$-manifold groups.

-\begin{theorem} Let $M_1, M_2$ be two finite volume hyperbolic $3$-manifolds, and $i_k:S^1\to M_k,\ k=1,2$ be two embedded essential circles, then the fundamental group of is not LERF.
+\begin{theorem} Let $M_1, M_2$ be two finite volume hyperbolic $3$-manifolds, and $i_k:S^1\to M_k,\ k=1,2$ be two $\pi_1$-injective embedded circles, then the fundamental group of is not LERF.

-Moreover, if both $M_1$ and $M_2$ are not closed, there exists a free subgroup as a nonseparable subgroup; if at least one of $M_k$ is closed, there exists a free product of closed surface groups and free groups as a nonseparable subgroup. \end{theorem}
+Moreover, if both $M_1$ and $M_2$ have cusps, there exists a nonseparable subgroup isomorphic to a free group.
+If at least one of $M_k$ is closed, there exists a nonseparable subgroup isomorphic to a free product of surface groups and free groups. \end{theorem}

 Theorem \ref{singular} is the main ingredient to prove Theorem \ref{arithmetic}.
-We will use the fact that arithmetic hyperbolic manifolds have a lot of totally geodesic submanifolds of any smaller dimension.
-If a arithmetic hyperbolic manifold has dimension at least $5$, there are two totally geodesic $3$-dimensional submanifolds intersecting along a closed geodesic, which gives a picture already addressed in Theorem \ref{singular}.
+We will use the fact that arithmetic hyperbolic manifolds have a lot of totally geodesic submanifolds of smaller dimension.
+If an arithmetic hyperbolic manifold has dimension at least $5$, there are two totally geodesic $3$-dimensional submanifolds intersecting along a closed geodesic, which gives a picture addressed in Theorem \ref{singular}.

-In dimension $4$, such a picture does not show up because of the dimension reason, so Theorem \ref{singular} does not help here.
-However, Theorem \ref{dim3} implies that the double of any cusped hyperbolic $3$-manifold has nonLERF fundamental group, and the groups of all noncompact arithmetic hyperbolic manifolds with dimension $\geq 4$ contain such doubled manifold groups (by \cite{LR}).
+In dimension $4$, such a picture does not show up because of dimension reason, so Theorem \ref{singular} does not help here.
+However, Theorem \ref{dim3} implies that the double of any cusped hyperbolic $3$-manifold has nonLERF fundamental group, and groups of all noncompact arithmetic hyperbolic manifolds with dimension $\geq 4$ contain such doubled manifold groups (by \cite{LR}).
 So Theorem \ref{noncompact} is a consequence of Theorem \ref{dim3}.